Kagu-chan/anki-jpdb.reader/README.md

 7. Click select/open/choose to exit the dialog and load the extension
 8. Continue with the [Setup](#setup) section

-Please note, that the extension will be unloaded the next time you open firefox.
+Please note, that if you use the manual setup, the extension will be unloaded the next time you open firefox.
 Your settings will be preserved.

-The extension will be uploaded to the firefox web store once its in a more mature state!
+This is only for testing and debugging!

 ## Setup